 Enthusiasts of big water can make beautiful trips on the IJsselmeer.
 The vast IJsselmeer is rich in nature and fauna and the surrounding landscape is green and open.
 After a day of sailing you will dock in one of the old fishing towns along the former Zuiderzee.
 When entering the ports you get the feeling that you are back in the Netherlands from earlier times.
 Around the IJsselmeer you will find beautiful old Dutch villages and towns.
 Together they form one of the most beautiful and authentic parts of the Netherlands.

 One with nature on the Wadden Sea

 The Wadden Sea is the gateway to the Wadden Islands.
-On the Wadden Sea you can make a perfect sailing trip and, if the weather permits, a different island or visit every day.
-The smaller ships with a low draft regularly sail to the East to Schiermonnikoog where the large ships do not come that fast because of the shallows.
+On the Wadden Sea you can make a perfect sailing trip and, weather permitting, visit a different island or visit every day.
+The smaller ships with shallow draft regularly sail towards the East to Schiermonnikoog, where the large ships do not come so quickly through the shallows.

-For longer sailing trips, it is also highly recommended to spend a day on an island and explore the villages and nature there.
-You can rent a bike and cycle through the woods to the beach on Terschelling for example.
+For longer sailing trips, it is also highly recommended to stay a day on an island and explore the villages and nature there.
+You can rent a bicycle and cycle to the beach on Terschelling through the woods, for example.
 In addition to the islands, there are also ports on the mainland that are certainly worth a visit.